adambard/learnxinyminutes-docs/opengl.html.markdown

 #version 330 core
 // At attribute location 0 we want an input variable of type vec3,
 // that contains the position of the vertex.
-// Setting the location is optional, if you dont' set it you can ask for the
+// Setting the location is optional, if you don't set it you can ask for the
 // location with glGetAttribLocation(). layout(location = 0) in vec3 position;
 // Every shader starts in it's main function.